 The fair value is separately estimated for each option grant.
 The fair value of each option is recognized as compensation expense ratably over the vesting period.
 The Company has estimated the fair value of all stock option awards as of the date of the grant by applying a Black-Scholes pricing valuation model.
 The application of this valuation model involves assumptions that are judgmental and highly sensitive in the determination of compensation expense.
-The ranges of key assumptions used in determining the fair value of options granted during fiscal 2016, 2015 and 2014, as well as a summary of the methodology applied to develop each assumption, are as follows:
+The ranges of key assumptions used in determining the fair value of options granted during fiscal 2017, 2016 and 2015, as well as a summary of the methodology applied to develop each assumption, are as follows:

 Fiscal Year

-2016 2015 2014
+2017 2016 2015

-Expected price volatility 25.5 - 27.9% 27.3 - 28.8% 28.0 - 29.3%
+Expected price volatility 25.1 - 26.0% 25.5 - 27.9% 27.3 - 28.8%

-Risk-free interest rate 0.9 - 1.3% 1.2 - 1.5% 1.1 - 1.3%
+Risk-free interest rate 1.7 - 1.9% 0.9 - 1.3% 1.2 - 1.5%

-Weighted average expected lives (in years) 4.4 4.5 4.5
+Weighted average expected lives (in years) 4.4 4.4 4.5

-Forfeiture rate 7.1% 6.9% 6.9%
+Forfeiture rate 7.2% 7.1% 6.9%

-Dividend yield 0.9% 1.0% 0.8%
+Dividend yield 1.3% 0.9% 1.0%

 Expected Price Volatility - This is a measure of the amount by which a price has fluctuated or is expected to fluctuate.
-The Company uses a blended volatility approach, weighting (i) actual historical changes in the market value of the stock at 75% and (ii) average implied volatility using tradable option data at 25%.
+The Company applies a historical volatility rate.
 To calculate historical changes in market value, the Company uses daily market value changes from the date of grant over a past period generally representative of the expected life of the options to determine volatility.
-To derive implied volatility, the Company relies on publicly traded options, with maturities of six months or greater.
-The Company believes this blended calculation of historical and expected price volatility provides the most relevant indicator of future volatility.
+The Company believes the use of historical price volatility provides an appropriate indicator of future volatility.
 An increase in the expected volatility will increase compensation expense.

-Risk-Free Interest Rate - This is the United States Treasury Constant Maturity rate over a term equal to the expected life of the option.
+Risk-Free Interest Rate - This is the U.S. Treasury Constant Maturity rate over a term equal to the expected life of the option.
 An increase in the risk-free interest rate will increase compensation expense.